-We asked some experts for tips to help you keep the channels of communication open between you and your pre-teen—and have a smoother transition into the teen years.
+We asked some experts for parenting tips to help you keep the channels of communication open between you and your pre-teen—and have a smoother transition into the teen years.

 1. Don’t feel rejected by their newfound independence.
 It’s appropriate for kids this age to start turning away from their parents and relying more and more on friends, but parents can take their pre-teen’s withdrawal as rejection.
 “All too often parents personalize some of the distance that occurs and misinterpret it as a willful refusal or maybe oppositional behavior,” says Catherine Steiner-Adair, a Harvard psychologist, schools consultant, and author of The Big Disconnect.

 Beware of trying to force information out of a resistant tween.
-“This is a time when children really start to have secrets from us,” says Steiner-Adair, “and parents who have a low tolerance for that transition — they want to know everything — can alienate their children by being too inquisitive.”
+“This is a time when children really start to have secrets from us,” says Dr. Steiner-Adair, “and parents who have a low tolerance for that transition — they want to know everything — can alienate their children by being too inquisitive.”

 In doing this you’re not only improving your relationship, you’re also teaching interpersonal skills that are going to be crucial in the future.
-“That quality time is really key,” Kirmayer says, “and it’s something that we might overlook because our kids might be saying they don’t want it and be pulling away.
+“That quality time is really key,” Dr. Kirmayer says, “and it’s something that we might overlook because our kids might be saying they don’t want it and be pulling away.
 And we might unintentionally collude with that tendency.”

 3. Try the indirect approach.
 When they were younger you could ask direct questions.
 How was school?
 How did you do on the test?
 Now, the direct approach — carpet-bombing them with questions about school and their day — doesn’t work.
 Suddenly that feels overwhelming and intrusive.
 And it’s going to backfire.

-If anything, says Kirmayer, you have to take the opposite approach and position yourself as mostly just a listener: “If you actually just sit down, without questions, and just listen, you’re more likely to get the information about your child’s life that you’re wanting.”
-Kirmayer says this approach gives kids the message that “this is a place where they can come and talk, and they have permission to say anything that they’re thinking or feeling.”
+If anything, says Dr. Kirmayer, you have to take the opposite approach and position yourself as mostly just a listener: “If you actually just sit down, without questions, and just listen, you’re more likely to get the information about your child’s life that you’re wanting.”
+Dr. Kirmayer says this approach gives kids the message that “this is a place where they can come and talk, and they have permission to say anything that they’re thinking or feeling.”
 Sometimes you’ll be able to help and give advice—but don’t try to step in and solve all their problems.
 Other times you’ll just be there to empathize with how hard it is to deal with whatever they’re going through.

 4. Don’t be overly judgmental.
-“At this age your children are watching you very astutely to hear how judgmental you are,” advises Steiner-Adair.
+“At this age your children are watching you very astutely to hear how judgmental you are,” advises Dr. Steiner-Adair.
 “They are taking their cues on how you talk about other people’s children, especially children that get into trouble — how that girl dresses, or that boy has good manners or bad manners.
 And they are watching and deciding whether you are harsh or critical or judgmental.”

 She gives the example of the parent who says, “‘I can’t believe she posted this picture on Facebook!
 If we were her parents we’d be mortified.’
 Or ‘I can’t believe he sent that YouTube video around!’
 They are commenting on behaviors that need commenting on, but the intensity and the rigidity of their judgment is what backfires.”

 5. Watch what they watch with them.
 Beginning in middle school, watching the stuff that your child wants to watch with him and being able to laugh at it and talk about it is an important way to connect and to be able to discuss subjects that would otherwise be taboo.
-“Don’t get too intense in how you critique the values,” says Steiner-Adair.
+“Don’t get too intense in how you critique the values,” says Dr. Steiner-Adair.

 It’s our job as parents, she adds, to help both boys and girls recognize how the media instills the gender code — the barrage of cultural messages that tell kids what it “means” to be a boy or a girl—and to help them identify when something crosses the line from teasing to mean.
 But tread lightly and use humor.

 6. Don’t be afraid to start conversations about sex and drugs.
 The unfortunate reality is that kids are starting to experiment with drugs and alcohol as early as 9 or 10.
-And according to Kirmayer, “Sexual development is a big part of this age, and it’s when we first start to see eating disorders arise, so these are key years for us to be building a strong foundation and giving them developmentally appropriate information.”
-Kirmayer suggests providing your tween with information and resources without the pressure of a big “talk.”
+And according to Dr. Kirmayer, “Sexual development is a big part of this age, and it’s when we first start to see eating disorders arise, so these are key years for us to be building a strong foundation and giving them developmentally appropriate information.”
+Dr. Kirmayer suggests providing your tween with information and resources on sexuality without the pressure of a big “talk.”

 She recommends books like The Boy’s Body Book (by Kelli Dunham) and, for girls, The Care and Keeping of You (by Valarie Schaefer) to introduce sexual development and Ten Talks Parents Must Have With Their Children About Drugs and Choices (by Dominic Cappello) to bring up the subject of drugs.

 “They are going to be exposed to this stuff through their peer group,” she says.
 “You want to provide them with information that is accurate, but you want to do it in a way that isn’t overwhelming.
 Let them have the book on their bookshelf so that they can look through it and come to you with questions.”
-Steiner-Adair’s book The Big Disconnect also offers scripts and advice about how to talk to your children about sex.
+Dr. Steiner-Adair’s book The Big Disconnect also offers scripts and advice about how to talk to your children about sex.

 7. Don’t overreact.
-Steiner-Adair warns against being thethe mom or dad who, in a bad situation, makes things worse.
+Dr. Steiner-Adair warns against being thethe mom or dad who, in a bad situation, makes things worse.
 She gives this example: “Your daughter comes in crying; she wasn’t invited to a sleepover.
 She sees a photo of it on Instagram or Snapchat.
 The parent says, ‘Oh my god, I can’t believe you weren’t invited!
 That’s horrible!
 I’m going to call the mother.'”
 The crazy parent amplifies the drama, throwing fuel on the pre-adolescent’s already hyper-reactive flame.
 They make their kids more upset.

 8. Don’t be “clueless” either.
-At the other extreme, don’t be a parent who “just ignores stuff,” says Steiner-Adair.
+At the other extreme, don’t be a parent who “just ignores stuff,” says Dr. Steiner-Adair.
 You risk seeming oblivious or unconcerned to kids.